 Fourth: Scouting teaches duty to and reverence for God.
 The scout oath (or promise) is the pledge to “do my duty to God…” The twelfth point of the scout law states, “A scout is reverent.”
 These commitments to the prominence of God in one’s life form a cornerstone of the Boy Scouts of America.
 When properly interpreted by a Christian scouter to his young scouts, even the unchurched begin to understand their need for God.

 Fifth: The unit, or troop, is church-owned and church-administered.
-The unit can be uniquely Pentecostal as long as the stated principles of scouting are not violated.
+The unit can be uniquely faith based as long as the stated principles of scouting are not violated.
 Imagine the outreach potential of a unit whose sole purpose is to reach unchurched young people in the community.
 These young people might quickly join a scouting unit but would be hesitant to attend a regular church service.
 What an opportunity exists for these youth as well as for existing church members.

 B.S.A. and Your Church

 When a church becomes a chartered organization, Boy Scouts of America offers many supports to help with the new troop.
 Scouting can become an integral part of the church’s program by placing considerable emphasis on those aims and methods of scouting that appear to be most pertinent to the church’s goals and purposes.

 Some of the support the local B.S.A.
 Council agrees to provide are:

 Professional Staff: members who serve as trained full-time advisers

 Council Office: a service center for advice, materials, and records